syncfusion-content/wpf-docs/wpf/Maps/UserInteraction.md

 #### Dragging the map

-The map can be panned by dragging the map through mouse interactions.
-This works automatically for touch events.
+The map can be panned by dragging the map using the mouse interactions.

 N> The map can be panned only when some parts of the map are outside the view of the control.